Stratos

 Monthly comparison

-All visible prices are USD, on-demand/PAYGO, and pre-tax.
+All visible prices are USD and pre-tax.
+Base calculator results use on-demand/PAYGO pricing; quote commitment modes are clearly labeled illustrative compute-only adjustments.
 BYOL scenarios exclude customer-owned license costs.
 Support, private discounts, credits, and unpriced third-party charges are not included.

 Monthly estimate